Dutch cabinet formation: Constitutive deliberation

 When the new team of ministers is complete, the candidate ministers will meet in the constitutive deliberation (Constituerend beraad).
 During this meeting, agreements are made on procedural matters such as the portfolio distribution, replacement scheme, profile of the cabinet and the unity of cabinet policy.
 Comments can be made about the coalition agreement and the government statement is discussed.
 If no objections arise from the constitutive deliberation, the formateur will submit a final report.

 Appointment and swearing in

-As laid down in articles 43 and 46 of the Constitution, the king/queen takes the Royal Decrees in which the resignation application of departing ministers is accepted and new ministers are appointed.
-The new prime minister countersigns the dismissals and the appointments.
+As laid down in articles 43 and 46 of the Constitution, the king/queen issues Royal Decrees in which the resignation of departing ministers is accepted and new ministers are appointed.
+The new prime minister countersigns the resignations and the appointments.
 In doing so, they assume ministerial responsibility for these decisions.
 Ministers who were already part of the previous cabinet are not sworn in again, but they are not dismissed.
 The new ministers then swear or promise, as laid down in article 49 of the Constitution, allegiance to the king/queen, the Statute for the Kingdom and the Constitution, and take a purification oath before the king/queen.
 This has been broadcast on television since 2012.